Lough Ree Lifeboat Station: History

 A site was provided at Coosan Point by Westmeath County Council.
 The initial setup cost was estimated at £150,000, and some funds were raised towards the project with street collections and various fundraising events in Athlone, and the surrounding counties of Westmeath, Longford, and Roscommon.
 On 29 June 2012, the station was declared operational.

 In 2014, Dorothy Mary (B-728) was withdrawn from service and retired.
 Lough Ree would receive another lifeboat from the relief fleet, Eric Rowse (B-772).
 The lifeboat had previously served at in Jersey.

 The Lough Ree crew would feature in Series 4, Episode 7, of the BBC Television series 'Saving Lives at Sea' in 2019, to rescue a man on one of the islands of Lough Ree, who had suffered a stroke.

 The The Eric Rouse was withdrawn from service in 2019.
-Lough Ree would finally get a new lifeboat allocated, and a new larger arrived on station.
+Lough Ree would finally get a new lifeboat allocated, and a new larger Inshore lifeboat, arrived on station.